Boqian-Ma/boqian-ma.github.io/_pages/about.md

   - /about.html
 ---
 ## Hello
-G'day, I'm currently a third-year underduate student at the University of New South Wales, studying Computer Science/ Statistics.
-I'm broadly interested in Data Science, Deep Learning and Cyber Security.
+G'day, I'm currently a third-year underduate student at the University of New South Wales, studying Computer Science.
+I'm broadly interested in Data Science, Deep Learning and Blockchain Technology.

+Currently, I'm at Westpac's Data Discovery Lab working on various data intensive banking applications.
+Previously, I was a NLP engineer at WiseTech Global, focused on Part-of-Speech Tagging.

+At university, I'm researching under Dr Jiaojiao Jiang on looking for ways to calculate node influence in multiplex networks.
+Truly ground breaking.

 <!-- I'm currently doing network security research at UNSW Cybershield under Prof. Vijay Sivaraman. -->